dogue/odin-version-manager/README.md

 # Odin Version Manager

+> [!IMPORTANT]
+> OVM is no longer being maintained.
+I recommend installing Odin by cloning the repo and building it yourself,
+> per the official docs.
+If you would like to take ownership of OVM and continue its development/maintenance,
+> you may open an issue here.

 Odin Version Manager (ovm) is a tool for managing your Odin installs.
 With Odin being pre-1.0 the closest thing to a "regular release" are the monthly releases, and those are currently bugged on Linux.
 While OVM does require that you have